beefyfinance/beefy-blog/content/articles/test.en.md

 ### Summary

-**TL;DR**: After explaining to the Grim team why they needed to take action due to an outstanding smart contract exploit, Beefy devs showed Grim how to whitehack and preserve $320,000 of remaining funds.
+**TL;DR**: After explaining to the Grim team why they needed to take action due to an outstanding smart contract exploit, Beefy devs showed Grim how to whitehat hack and preserve $320,000 of remaining funds.
 These events occurred after a slow and inadequate response from the Grim team and seeing a hacker exploit a substantial fraction of the platform’s $32 million TVL.

 These funds were swapped from altcoins to stables and blue chips to hold value.
 Beefy has been waiting for a reputable third party to find that no inside exploit occurred before returning the funds to Grim.